Standard imsets for undirected and chain graphical models

-To prove this theorem, the following fact is useful: \begin{lem} (cf.\ the proof of Theorem 20 in \cite{sturovste}) For a chain graph $H$ which is equivalent to some directed acyclic graph, let $H'$ be a graph obtained from $H$ by feasible merging of a meta-arrow $U \rightrightarrows L$, and let $M$ denote the merged chain component.
-Then $K \subseteq N$ is a maximal clique of $\, \clod{H}(M)$ if and only if it is either a maximal clique of $\, \clo{H}(L)$ or a maximal clique of $\, \clo{H}(U)$ different from $\pa_H(L)$. \end{lem}
+To prove this theorem, the following fact is useful. \begin{lem}[(cf. the proof of Theorem~20 in \cite{sturovste})] For a chain graph $H$ which is equivalent to some directed acyclic graph, let $H'$ be a graph obtained from $H$ by a feasible merging of a meta-arrow $U \rightrightarrows L$, and let $M$ denote the merged chain component.
+Then $K \subseteq N$ is a maximal clique of $ \clod{H}(M)$ if and only if $K$ is either a maximal clique of $ \clo{H}(L)$ or a maximal clique of $ \clo{H}(U)$ different from $\pa_H(L)$. \end{lem}

-In a chain graph $H$ which is equivalent to some directed acyclic graph, every mp-subgraph of $\clo{H}(C), C \in \mathcal{C}_H, $ is complete, because a closure graph $\clo{H}(C)$ is decomposable.
-As mentioned in \refsec{graphs}, the graph obtained by adding edges to an undirected graph such that its all mp-components are cliques is decomposable.
-The following lemma can be easily proved by Lemma~32 of \cite{sturovste} and Lemma~2.1(i), (ii) of \cite{leimer}. \begin{lem} For a chain graph $H$, define $H'$ and $M$ as in \reflem{20}.
-Then $K \subseteq N$ is an mp-component of $\, \clod{H}(M)$ if and only if it is either an mp-component of $\, \clo{H}(L)$ or an mp-component of $\, \clo{H}(U)$ different from $\pa_H(L)$. \end{lem}
+In a chain graph $H$ which is equivalent to some directed acyclic graph, every mp-subgraph of $\clo{H}(C), C \in\mathcal{C}_H$, is complete, because a closure graph $\clo{H}(C)$ is decomposable.
+As mentioned in Section~\ref{sec:graphs}, the graph obtained by adding edges to an undirected graph such that its all mp-components become maximal cliques is decomposable.
+The following lemma can be easily proved by Lemma~32 of \cite{sturovste} and Lemma~2.1(i), (ii) of \cite{leimer}. \begin{lem} For a chain graph $H$, define $H'$ and $M$ as in Lemma~\ref{lem:20}.
+Then $K \subseteq N$ is an mp-component of $ \clod{H}(M)$ if and only if $K$ is either an mp-component of $ \clo{H}(L)$ or an mp-component of $ \clo{H}(U)$ different from $\pa_H(L)$. \end{lem}

 The chain graph in Lemma~\ref{lem:mp-comp} need not be equivalent to an acyclic directed graph as in Lemma~\ref{lem:20}.
 Also note that $\pa_{H}(L)$ can never be an mp-component of $\overline H(L)$, and, therefore, never an mp-component of $\overline{H'}(M)$.
 This can be shown by contradiction: if $\pa(L)$ is an mp-component of $\overline H(L)$, then an ordering $V_1, \dots, V_m$ of its mp-components satisfying RIP and $V_1 = \pa(L)$ exists from Theorem~2.5 of \cite{leimer}.
 Then $V_1 \setminus S_2$ and $V_2 \setminus S_2$ are separated by $S_2$ from Lemma~\ref{lem:mp-separation-obvious}.
 However, $x \in V_1 \setminus S_2$ must have a child in $L$, which leads to some vertex in $V_2 \setminus S_2$ since $L$ is a connected component.
 This gives a contradiction with the above separation.